Listening: Basic Auditory Perception & Discrimination A1 - Lesson 1: Distinguishing Common English Sounds (vs. Khmer sounds)

 3. The 'TH' Sound (/θ/)

-How to make the sound: Gently put the tip of your tongue between your top and bottom teeth.
-Blow air out.
-It should be a soft, gentle sound.
+How to do it: Put the tip of your tongue slightly between your top and bottom teeth.
+Blow air out gently.

 • Thank you